 Despite the new directive being applicable in the EU, the directive impacts non-European companies as well.
 All non-European companies generating a net turnover of EUR 150 million in the EU, and which have at least one subsidiary or branch in the EU, must provide a sustainability report on their impact.

 In addition to regulatory compliance, there are several reasons why companies should measure and report their direct and indirect emissions.
-As Scope 3 emissions often represent the largest source of emissions, they also present the most significant opportunity to reduce GHG emissions.
+As Scope 3 emissions often represent the largest source of emissions according to the GHG Protocol, they also present the most significant opportunity to reduce GHG emissions.

 Through better visibility across the full value chain, companies can identify emissions hotspots they may have been unaware of.
 This enables them to target the greatest reduction opportunities and thus proactively, and effectively, work towards a more sustainable supply chain.